-If, after careful review of the grading procedures, the student is still dissatisfied, or if the instructor refuses to review the grading procedures with the student, the student may initiate the formal grade appeal procedure within five days of the instructor's decision through NP Coordinator.
-If the faculty member is the NP Coordinator, the formal appeal shall be made to the Dean, School of Nursing.
+If, after careful review of the grading procedures, the student is still dissatisfied, or if the instructor refuses to review the grading procedures with the student, the student may initiate the formal grade appeal procedure within five days of the instructor's decision through Program Chair.
+If the faculty member is the Program Chair, the formal appeal shall be made to the Dean, School of Nursing.
 Students must submit a letter and provide supporting documents.

-The NP Coordinator will meet with the student and the faculty member, either individually or collectively, to review the grading procedures within five days.
+The Program Chair will meet with the student and the faculty member, either individually or collectively, to review the grading procedures within five days.

-The NP Coordinator will make a recommendation to the faculty member based on his/her assessment of the situation within three days.
+The Program Chair will make a recommendation to the faculty member based on his/her assessment of the situation within three days.

-If, after consideration of the NP Coordinator's recommendation, the faculty member does not change the grade and the student is still dissatisfied, the Dean will be notified within three days.
+If, after consideration of the Program Chair recommendation, the faculty member does not change the grade and the student is still dissatisfied, the Dean will be notified within three days.